 There’s an overarching investment philosophy that I use myself and that I recommend to anyone who asks me for advice.
 It’s called index investing, and there are two main reasons I like it so much:

 - It’s easier to implement than just about any other investment strategy, and

-- It works better than just about everything else, and
+- It works better than just about any other investment strategy.

 - What are index funds?